pravatbhusal/steamhackathon.org/README.md

 S.T.E.A.M. and how it can impact the world.

 # Developers
-This website was created as a project under Microsoft/S.T.E.A.M. achievers employees and interns
-- Pravat Bhusal (Microsoft Web developer and Cyber security intern.)
+- Pravat Bhusal (S.T.E.A.M.
+Achievers Web Developer and Cyber Security Intern.)
-- Hrishikesh Raj (Microsoft Web developer intern.)
+- Hrishikesh Raj (S.T.E.A.M.
+Achievers Web Developer Intern.)
-- Eric Tutu (I.T. coordinator)
+- Eric Tutu (Dell I.T.
+Coordinator)
-- Naga Kishore (S.T.E.A.M. achievers Software architect)
+- Naga Kishore (S.T.E.A.M.
+Achievers Software Architect)
-- Andres Manyoma (Microsoft Cyber security)
+- Andres Manyoma (Microsoft Cyber Security)

 # Documentation
 1. Clone or download this repository into an Apache web-server